 New safes for controlled substances will help combat opioid epidemic, reduce robbery incidents

-Controlled substance narcotic medications that are sought after by robbers, such as oxycodone and hydrocodone, are now stored in time delay safes in every CVS Pharmacy store in the state of California.
+Controlled substance narcotic medications that are sought after by robbers, such as oxycodone and hydrocodone, are now stored in time delay safes in every CVS Pharmacy in the state of Indiana.
 Time delay safes help deter pharmacy robberies by electronically delaying the time it takes for pharmacy employees to be able to open the safe.
-CVS Pharmacy first implemented time delay safes in Indianapolis, a city experiencing a high volume of pharmacy robberies, in 2016.
+CVS Pharmacy first implemented time delay safes in Indianapolis, a city experiencing a high volume of pharmacy robberies, in 2015.
 The company saw a 70 percent decline in pharmacy robberies among the Indianapolis stores where the time delay safes had been installed.

 The time delay function cannot be overridden and is designed to serve as a deterrent to would-be pharmacy robbers whose goal is to enter and exit their robbery targets as quickly as possible.
-All CVS Pharmacy stores with time delay safes display highly-visible signage to inform the public that time delay safes are in use to prevent on-demand access to controlled substance narcotics.
+All CVS Pharmacy locations with time delay safes display highly-visible signage to inform the public that time delay safes are in use to prevent on-demand access to controlled substance narcotics.

-Additionally, CVS Health has worked with 48 states including California to increase access to the opioid overdose-reversal drug naloxone, also known as Narcan.
+Additionally, CVS Health has worked with 48 states including Indiana to increase access to the opioid overdose-reversal drug naloxone, also known as Narcan.
 Patients can obtain this life-saving medication, which is a safe and effective antidote to opioid overdoses, without an individual prescription in these states.